apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 #.
 Change the "Template type" to "VNF"

 #.
-Click the OK button.
+Click on the OK button.

 Updating the VNF settings of a VNF template